Solar Dried Lumber Moisture Concerns

 Dr. Wengert notes that the Virginia Tech solar kiln was designed so that it wouldn’t allow the wood to dry too fast.
 However, if the kiln is only half full and the lumber inside is prone to cracking, such as oak is, it would be necessary to cover half the collector on the roof.
 Otherwise, there would be too much solar input for the little amount of wood in the kiln.

-Woodworkers should select a moisture meter that will meet their specific needs.
+Moisture meters for kiln driers should meet all the specific needs you might encounter.
 A pin meter measures the MC of wood by running an electrical signal between the tips of two narrow metal probes that are inserted into the wood.

-One advantage of pin meters (only those that use longer pins with insulated shafts) is that wood can be tested at different depths in the wood.
-The major disadvantages are the relatively small area tested with each insertion, their sensitivity to wood temperature, and the damage the pins do to the wood surface.
+The major disadvantages of pin meters are the relatively small area tested with each insertion, their sensitivity to wood temperature, and the damage the pins do to the wood surface.
 The pins can also break or give inaccurate readings when improperly inserted.

 Pinless meters use an electromagnetic signal to penetrate the wood surface.
 Their design lets users “scan” many board feet of wood simply and quickly.
 Because they don’t have pins, they do not damage the wood surface.
 They take readings at a fixed depth but do require sufficient pressure to give a correct reading.
 They may be susceptible to scratches or damage on the sensing pad as well.